tldr-pages/tldr/pages/common/bedtools.md

 `bedtools groupby -i {{path/to/file}} -c 1-3,5 -g 6 -o sum`

-- Convert bam-formated file to a bed-formated one:
+- Convert bam-formatted file to a bed-formatted one:

 `bedtools bamtobed -i {{path/to/file}}.bam > {{path/to/file}}.bed`